-The next Participation statistics, covering the period end 2020, are scheduled to be published in June 2021.
+The next Participation statistics, covering the period end 2021, are scheduled to be published in summer 2022.

 Local authority NEET and participation

 Age 16-17 regional and local authority NEET estimates are published annually by DfE as transparency data.
+Figures on NEETs are provided as an average of December, January and February.
 This information comes from local authorities NCCIS systems (National Client Caseload Information System) .

 Some caution should be taken if using the NCCIS figures.
 This is due to the estimates being based on management information which means they are not produced to the same standards as official/National statistics.
 Also, the NCCIS figures include ‘not known’ activity, which results in some overestimation of NEET, as can be seen in the chart when comparing the NCCIS figures to the LFS and participation figures.

 The proportion of those aged 16/17 whose activities are ‘not known’ varies at local authority/regional level and between years so particular caution should be taken when making geographic and/or time-series comparisons.

 Whilst they are based on the same quarterly LFS data, the NEET and NET figures in the DfE release differ from those in the ONS release due to coverage and methodological differences as shown in the “Other NEET sources” table above.